-Fabienne McLellan was captured by the travel bug already in her early years.
-In addition to numerous journeys, she made Vancouver, San Diego, Melbourne and London her place of residence before returning to her home country Switzerland.
+Fabienne was captured by the travel bug early in her life.
+In addition to numerous journeys, she has made a home in many places, including Vancouver, San Diego, Melbourne and London before returning to her home country of Switzerland.

 Stefani Westphal Vonesch

-Stefani Westphal Vonesch was born in Zurich, Switzerland, and has been a member of OceanCare since 1993.
-She was elected to the Steering Committee in 2001 and has become Vice President in 2003.
+Stefani Westphal has been a member of OceanCare since 1993.
+She was elected to the Board of Directors in 2001 and became Vice President in 2003.